Help and FAQs

 BMJ Learning receives income from a range of sources to ensure wide and affordable access while maintaining editorial independence.

-BMJ Learning also contracts with a range of bodies, including the National Institute for Health and Care Excellence, to produce custom learning modules.
+BMJ Learning also contracts with a range of bodies, including the National Institute for Health and Clinical Excellence, to produce custom learning modules.
 Where a module has been created under contract, this is indicated clearly on the module.

 BMJ Learning carries advertising.
 Advertisers have no involvement with editorial content.